 Indeed, in the early twenty-first century the world finds itself in transition from a culture of coercion, which is many centuries old, to a culture of creativity, which is still in its infancy.
 In a culture of coercion, underlings are punished simply for being underlings.
 In contrast, the culture of creativity regards everybody as being fundamentally equal, interdependent, and a potential resource.
-The key to releasing that resource is persuasion and the basis for persuasion is respect for equal dignity.337
+The key to releasing that resource is persuasion and the basis for persuasion is respect for equal dignity.

-If we focus on openness to change and flexibility, we observe that culture today seems to have less of a preserving function than in former times.
+Culture today indeed seems to have less of a preserving function than in former times.
 It rather acquires a propelling role.
 Everywhere there is movement towards innovation, towards the creation of new ideas, new theories, new products, and new life styles.
 Change which occurred in the past, occurred in spite of the efforts of the established societal power elites to stop it, while today the established elites seem to thrive on a culture of change.
 While established elites in former times tried to preserve their power by preserving the status quo, it is now innovation which is expected to preserve power.